 - Right-click the getting_started folder and select Create Standard Job from the contextual menu.

 name to the Job you are going to create and provide other useful information if

 For example, enter write_to_hdfs in the Name field.

 In this step of the wizard, Name is the only mandatory field.
-The information you provide in the Description field will appear as a tooltip when you move your mouse pointer over the Job in the Repository tree view.
+The information you provide in the Description field will appear as hover text when you move your mouse pointer over the Job in the Repository tree view.

 Click Finish to create your Job.

 An empty Job is opened in the Studio.

 - Expand the Hadoop cluster node under Metadata in the Repository tree view.

 - Expand the Hadoop connection you have created and then the HDFS folder under it.
 In this example, it is the my_cdh Hadoop connection.